-Case Study #4: Turning an Unfeatured Hub Into a Featured Hub by Adding Interactivity
+Case Study #4: Turning an Unfeatured Article Into a Featured Article by Adding Interactivity

-One of my most surprising articles which appeared to need a tune-up (which was originally featured and had high traffic) but suddently became unfeatured is How to Increase Internet Traffic to Your Website Through SEO, Blogging and Networking.
-How ironic, I thought, since this article explains how to increase your website traffice.
+One of my most surprising articles which appeared to need a tune-up (which was originally featured and had high traffic) but suddently became unpopular is How to Increase Internet Traffic to Your Website Through SEO, Blogging and Networking.
+How ironic, I thought, since this article explains how to increase your website traffic.